 Saving Jews and Links with the Quakers

-For some months alarming news had been reaching Chambon about the frightful living conditions of the Jews interned in camps in the south of France at Gurs and Argeles-sur-Mer.
+For some months alarming news had been reaching Chambon about the frightful living conditions of the Jews interned in camps in the south of France (Gurs, Argeles-sur-Mer, Les Milles).

 The church was very moved and decided to send one of its pastors with relief to help the social workers who were already at work in the camps.
 The pastor went and found there a group of American Quakers who were then still active in Marseilles.
 They proposed that he should take to Chambon any refugee children who might be got out of internment.